ilsffun19/ovs-dpdk/README.md

 6) To check the OVS PMD core assignment, run check_pmd_cores.sh
 7) To change the OVS PMD core assignment for the dpdk and vhost-user interfaces, run set_rxq.sh
+8)On the host, run addroutes_pvp-2p.sh to setup the flow
-8) Download the VM image at: https://drive.google.com/file/d/1zoyF7KD594fr-1SBdDMgxR9P1fKJ23NJ/view?usp=sharing Create vm-images folder in ovs-dpdk.
+9) Download the VM image at: https://drive.google.com/file/d/1zoyF7KD594fr-1SBdDMgxR9P1fKJ23NJ/view?usp=sharing Create vm-images folder in ovs-dpdk.
 Pls download the ubuntu-16.04-testpmd.img file to ovs-dpdk/vm-images folder.
-9) Edit the power_on_vm-vhost-user1-2p.sh to make sure all the info is correct.
+10) Edit the power_on_vm-vhost-user1-2p.sh to make sure all the info is correct.
-10) Run power_on_vm-vhost-user1-2p.sh to power on the VM
+11) Run power_on_vm-vhost-user1-2p.sh to power on the VM
-11) Run vncviewer <host address>:1 to access to the VM
+12) Run vncviewer <host address>:1 to access to the VM
-12) Once VM is booted, you would be able to remote access to the VM from the host via ssh -l root localhost -p 2024
+13) Once VM is booted, you would be able to remote access to the VM from the host via ssh -l root localhost -p 2024
-13) Credential of the VM is: root/passme123
+14) Credential of the VM is: root/passme123
-14) Run run_testpmd.sh in the VM to start testpmd
+15) Run run_testpmd.sh in the VM to start testpmd
-15) Once testpmd is running, type: set fwd mac start
+16) Once testpmd is running, type: set fwd mac start

-16) Back in the host, run addroutes_pvp-2p.sh to setup the flow
 17) Generate traffic from the traffic generator